stormalf/porth/README.md

 1.0.33 Adding OPENW, READF, WRITEF to have the capability to read file content and to write into a new file.
 Fixing README mistake between $ and @.
 Missing controls on File like if open failed negative numbers return in RAX not checked.

 1.0.34 Enabling warnings during test to check if the stack is empty at the end.
 Usage of MEM leaves address on the stack.
 DROP needed to keep the stack empty at the end.
 Probably same issue with OVER ?
 Adding other variables types i8, i16, i32, i64, bool and ptr.
 Adding controls to forbid wrong values depending the variable types.
 Adding ITOS keyword to convert integer to string.
-Needs to variable to store the result.
-1st a ptr and the second the length.
+Adding LEN that returns the length of string, number of digits for an integer.

 ## simulation